Welcome to the westernmost village on the Dutch coast – but the inland border of West-Zeeland-Flanders goes a bit further. Next stop, Belgium.

 Border towns always have their special personalities.
 Here it’s the Triplets of Retranchement: three border posts (poles), each numbered 364.
 Which one is the real border?
 Ah, the one in the middle.
 Lying alongside the watery Zwin area, when the posts were installed, tides and currents still flowed here, making it a bit hard to agree on the border.
 Solution: multiply the options and establish a consensus.
 It’s what neighbours do.

-Among the events featuring regularly in our diary is the Lazy Sunday Festival.
-A freelyaccessible afternoon of music on the Markt.
+Among the events featuring regularly in our diary is the Summer Festival.
+A freelyaccessible afternoon of music.
 More about this and other events in Retranchement on our Events Calendar.